 Reply of the Commissioner of Competition, para.
 4, Public Motion Record, Tab 9, p.
+109

-109 78.
-The issue has evidently been the focus of a considerable amount of the Commissioner's attention, as information related to this issue fills over seven pages of the Commissioner's summaries.
-The information has been gathered variously from catering firms, from one or more airlines "based in Europe" and from one or more airlines "based in Canada".
-79. However, the information is presented in the summaries such a way as to obscure its meaning, rendering it completely useless to the respondent, and thereby defeating the very purpose of the summaries.
-More specifically, multiple pieces of information are presented - most of them inconsistent and contradictory, but all coming from an identically described source, namely, "an airline based in Canada".
-However, because no information is provided as to which pieces of information (if any) came from the same source, it is impossible to reconcile the inconsistencies.
-80. Moreover, the pieces of information are, for no apparent reason, scattered across multiple pages, interspersed with dozens of other pieces of unrelated information.
-The reader is left to sift through the dozens of pieces of information, looking for the related information and then attempting, in vain, to reconcile the multiple inconsistences and contradictions.
-81. Thus, by way of one example, the summaries tell us, at page 47, that:
+78. The issue has evidently been the focus of a considerable amount of the Commissioner's attention, as information related to this issue fills over seven pages of the Commissioner's summaries.

+- 79. However, the information is presented in the summaries such a way as to obscure its meaning, rendering it completely useless to the respondent, and thereby defeating the very purpose of the summaries.
+More specifically, multiple pieces of information are presented most of them inconsistent and contradictory, but all coming from an identically described source, namely, .
+However, because no information is provided as to which pieces of information (if any) came from the same source, it is impossible to reconcile the inconsistencies. - 80.
+Moreover, the pieces of information are, for no apparent reason, scattered across multiple pages, interspersed with dozens of other pieces of unrelated information.
+The reader is left to sift through the dozens of pieces of information, looking for the related information and then attempting, in vain, to reconcile the multiple inconsistences and contradictions. - 81.
+Thus, by way of one example, the summaries tell us, at page 47, that: